 6.1 x 5 x 2.7 cm (ear cup internal)

 The JBL Quantum ONE is packed to the brim with unique features.
 It’s a wired headset, designed with PC as its foremost platform, with a strong focus on audio spatialization and head tracking.
-It also features active noise cancelling (ANC), not entirely common among gaming headsets.
+It also features active noise canceling (ANC), not entirely common among gaming headsets.
 However, for all the bells and whistles, does the headset deliver on the basics of comfort and sound quality?

 We spent a week with the JBL Quantum ONE to see if it justifies its high price tag.

 The Quantum ONE is squarely targeted at PC gamers.
 It has interesting features that set it apart from the pack, most of which are only available when paired with a Windows PC.
 Anyone looking for a headset that delivers on a unique set of features will find something to love here.
-However this headset is also good for anyone interested in a gaming headset that delivers on audio quality; it’s still compatible with a wide range of devices, just without the audio spatialization and noise cancelling (ANC only works while using the USB connection).
+However this headset is also good for anyone interested in a gaming headset that delivers on audio quality; it’s still compatible with a wide range of devices, just without the audio spatialization and noise canceling (ANC only works while using the USB connection).

 What is the JBL Quantum ONE like?

-The JBL Quantum ONE is a wired headset, featuring RGB lighting, active noise cancelling, and some very unique audio spatialization technology.
+The JBL Quantum ONE is a wired headset, featuring RGB lighting, active noise canceling, and some very unique audio spatialization technology.
 The headset is on the heavy side, weighing in at 369g, but fortunately the padding on the headband and ear cups help make it comfortable for several hours at a time.
 The weight makes the headset feel sturdy and well made, but the extensive use of plastic in the construction does subtract from its value somewhat.
 Additionally, the headset lets the ear cups rotate to lie flat on a surface, and the headband allows easy adjustment up and down to accommodate different head sizes.

 How do you control the JBL Quantum ONE?

 The Quantum ONE features an excessive number of buttons on the left ear cup that allows the user to adjust its many features.
-There’s a volume slider, a microphone mute button, a button to toggle the active noise cancelling (or you can hold it down to turn on TalkThru), and finally a button to center the headset while using the QuantumSPHERE 360 head tracking.
+There’s a volume slider, a microphone mute button, a button to toggle the active noise canceling (or you can hold it down to turn on TalkThru), and finally a button to center the headset while using the QuantumSPHERE 360 head tracking.

 While this is an intimidating number of buttons to consider when you first try the headset, you quickly get used to knowing where the most important controls are located.
 The headset also features an inline jog wheel control that allows the user to balance the volume of the game they’re playing compared to a Discord call or other audio output.
 This dial is very well made and enjoyable to use.